 Jim is authentic, knowledgeable (in so many areas), and intuitive.
 I have seen him concisely and clearly speak into many lives and situations.
 I am grateful for the years of his influence in my life.
 MJ Richards, Non-profit Administrator, Al Hociema, Morocco, North Africa

 I have known Jim for almost a decade.
 From the genesis of our relationship, he has been focused on helping me maximize my potential.
 Pragmatic, creative, and honest, Jim conducts himself with Spirit-led excellence.
 Jim truly wants his expertise and tools to benefit a person or organization so that they are as successful as they can be.
 I have always found him to be an exceptional listener and very wise on a broad range of topics.
 I would strongly recommend Jim to anyone trying to ‘figure it out’ in internships, leadership, mentoring, campus ministry, camping, and in variety of other areas.
-Vincent Burens, Executive Vice President/COO, Coalition for Christian Outreach, Pittsburgh PA
+Vincent Burens, President/CEO, Coalition for Christian Outreach, Pittsburgh PA

 Having known and worked with Jim for 15 years, I can wholeheartedly recommend him to you for organizational leadership consulting, life coaching, or personal mentoring.